IBM-Cloud/vpc-tutorials/vpc-snapshot/README.md

 ## Overview

-Companion terraform and scripts for blog post TODO
+Companion terraform and scripts for blog post [Automate the Backup and Restore of Cloud Instances with Snapshots](https://www.ibm.com/cloud/blog/automate-the-backup-and-restore-of-cloud-instances-with-snapshots)

 ## Prerequisites